simoncropparchived/Chevron/README.md

 ### Running a custom version

 If you want to run a custom version of HandlebaseJS simply place the custom `handlebars.js` in the current running directory and that file will be used instead of the merged version.

-## MSIE JavaScript Engine for .NET

-The project uses the [MSIE JavaScript Engine](https://github.com/Taritsyn/MsieJavaScriptEngine/).
-It also gives credit to various other libraries for its' inspiration [MSIE JavaScript Engine Credits](https://github.com/Taritsyn/MsieJavaScriptEngine#credits).
-Also see the [License](http://github.com/Taritsyn/MsieJavaScriptEngine/blob/master/LICENSE.md).

 ## Icon